backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 | https://demo.backstage.io/docs/backstage/                 | http://example.com/backstage/index.html                 |
 | https://demo.backstage.io/docs/mkdocs/plugin-development/ | http://example.com/mkdocs/plugin-development/index.html |

-Then deploying new sites is easy.
-It's as simple as copying over the `site/` folder produced in the [Create documentation](#create-documentation) step above and copying it over to the file server / storage solution under the ID of the documentation site.
+Then deploying new sites is easy: simply copy over the `site/` folder produced in the [Create documentation](#build-production-ready-documentation) step above to the file server/storage solution under the ID of the documentation site.
 It will then become immediately available in Backstage under the same ID as you can see in the table above.

 So, if the URL to your file server is `http://example.com/`, your